Networking and IT Services

 The Client is responsible for:

-• Maintaining current backups of all systems and data prior to any changes
+• Maintaining current backups of all systems and data prior to any changes.

 4. Third-Party Hardware, Software, and Services

-5. Warranty on Workmanship
+5. Workmanship Warranty

 This warranty does not cover:

-• Hardware failure or defects
+• Hardware failure

 • ISP outages or performance issues

-6. Limitation of Liability
+9. Limitation of Liability

 To the maximum extent permitted by law:

-• DDG is not liable for indirect, incidental, special, or consequential loss, including loss of revenue, business interruption, loss of data, or reputational damage
+• DDG is not liable for indirect, incidental, special, or consequential loss, including loss of revenue, business interruption, loss of data, or reputational damage.

 Nothing in these Terms excludes rights that cannot be excluded under the Australian Consumer Law.

-9. Confidentiality
+10. Confidentiality

 Both parties agree to keep confidential all technical, commercial, and operational information obtained during the engagement, except where disclosure is required by law.

-10. Termination
+11. Termination

 Upon termination:

-• Fees for services already performed remain payable
+• Fees for services already performed remain payable.

-• DDG has no ongoing obligation to support or maintain systems
+• DDG has no ongoing obligation to support or maintain systems.

-11. Governing Law and Jurisdiction
+13. Governing Law

-12. Acceptance
+14. Acceptance